Indiana University South Bend Archives

 Odie Mae Johnson Streets (Nov.
 1, 1913-August 10, 2006)

 Odie Mae Johnson Streets was an important woman civil rights leader and educator, bridging the gap between African Americans and Latinos in South Bend.
 She was born in Chicago, Illinois in 1913 and moved to South Bend when she was a child.
 She graduated from South Bend High School in 1931.
 In that year, she was married to Bernard Streets.
 They lived on Lincoln Way West in South Bend and eventually had a family of four children, Bernard, Jr., Donald, Nancy, and Sandy.
 Streets, along with her husband, was one of the leaders who revived the NAACP in 1930.
 She served as Secretary.
 Streets worked for the Ball Band rubber company in Mishawaka during World War II.
 The Streets family also hosted international students in their home.
-Mrs. Streets earned a degree in Spanish from Indiana University in 1968.
+From 1951 through 1968, Mrs. Streets studied and earned college credits at the Indiana University extension in South Bend, then housed at Central High School.
 Streets studied abroad in Europe and at the University of Guadalajara and other sites in Mexico.
 Streets served on the board of the YWCA and volunteered as a tutor with Laubauch Literacy Action.
 Streets helped women who stayed at the YWCA learn English.
 She was a board member of El Centro Migrant Center aiding Mexican Americans with her Spanish language skills.
 She was also one of the first volunteer teachers for Head Start under the South Bend Community School Corporation.
 She was a devoted member of the Baha’i Faith, which she joined in 1949.
 Odie Mae Streets gave of herself in helping others through her language skills and talents in education.
 Through her faith and her volunteer work she sought better cooperation and understanding between the races.
 She died in Niles, Michigan in 2006.